 - The Leonora Cohen suffragette archive

-The emphasis for recent collecting has been material with a strong local provenance relating to Leeds history and manufacture or association with Leeds people, communities and organisations, from the post-medieval period to the present day.
+The emphasis for recent collecting has been material with strong local links to Leeds history and manufacture or association with Leeds people, communities and organisations, from the post-medieval period to the present day.